SeanMcTex/game-of-things/README.md

 ##[Fit] Arduino

-^ * First arduino introduced in 2005, rapidly became a hobbyist favorite.
+^ * First Arduino introduced in 2005, rapidly became a hobbyist favorite.

 ^ * Open-source hardware & software.

-^ * Myriad hardware options available, some starting at about $8.
+^ * Myriad hardware options available, some starting at about $2.

 ^ * Comes with its own Java-based IDE.